Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 You can use everything in this project as a starting point or as bits and pieces in your own Unity games.
 The project is licensed under the Unity Companion License.
 See [LICENSE.md](LICENSE.md) for more legal information.

 > __IMPORTANT__:
-> - Boss Room supports those platforms supported by Netcode (Windows, Mac, iOS, and Android).
+> - Boss Room has been developed and tested on these Platforms (Windows, Mac, iOS, and Android).
 > - Boss Room is compatible with the latest Unity LTS version.
 > - Make sure to include standalone support for Windows/Mac in your installation.